 In phase 2, leadership accepts that disruption is the new normal and is the foundation on which to build upon.
 Beyond technology, leaders work to help people cope with finding comfort in evolving discomfort zones.
 If it wasn’t obvious before, becoming a digital-first business is the way forward.
 Here, business continuity is reflective of the new normal and becomes operationalized. r, ZDNetGet ready for the ‘Novel Economy’ and recovering from COVID-19 fallout, Vala Afsha

-In the second phase, the imperative is to ensure the business continuation, with the help of:
+In the second phase, the imperative is to ensure the continuation of business activities in the form of:

-- Improved conditions in the new work environment (remote working and virtual teams);
+- Improved work conditions in changed environment (remote working and virtual teams);

 The third phase: to thrive

 In Phase 3, organizations reacting to and building infrastructure for the Novel Economy is the new status quo.
 Emphasis from here on out is 1) expanding digital business capacity and expertise, 2) fueling the organization’s innovation engine for growth (operational, product, and services) 3) expanding the role of AI and automation across the enterprise to improve capacity, and 4) resilience for long-term disruption-proofing.Get ready for the ‘Novel Economy’ and recovering from COVID-19 fallout, Vala Afshar, ZDNet